tsvetelinda/angular-course/04-modules-signals-routing/README.md

 const doubleCount: Signal<number> = computed(() => count() * 2);
 ```
 * `WritableSignal` is a type of signal that can both hold a value and allow updates to it, typical for the `signal()`.
-* `Signal` is a type of singal, which is read-only.
+* `Signal` is a type of signal, which is read-only.
 This means you cannot modify the value directly, and it depends on other signals for its value, automatically updating when those dependent signals change.

 ## Router Module
 * The Router Module in Angular allows for client-side navigation without page reloads, enabling Single Page Applications (SPA).